 What You Need To Know About CBD and the Endocannabinoid System

-CBD (short for cannabidiol) is a cannabinoid, but what is a cannabinoid?
+Sure, you use our CBD oil (short for cannabidiol) which is a cannabinoid, but what is a cannabinoid?
 And how do cannabinoids affect you through the body's internal endocannabinoid system?
 Here are the answers to all that and more.

 These questions can be a bit overwhelming, but developing a basic understanding of the science behind CBD can really help you get the most out of it.
 So, let's get scientific!